 Counseling & Student Success and Support Program

 Orientation is mandatory for ALL college students.
 It introduces the students to critical information for student success.
-It provides valuable information about financial aid, students' rights and responsibilities, types of degrees, certificates, college policies & procedures, and support services are presented.
-At the end of orientation, counselors will assist students with class selection.
+It provides valuable information about financial aid, students’ rights and responsibilities, types of degrees, certificates, college policies & procedures, and support services.

-Students who have earned an associate's degree (or higher) or previously attended college may be eligible for a "Student Success and Support Program Waiver" which will exempt you from attending orientation.
+Students who have earned an associate degree (or higher) or previously attended college may be eligible for a “Student Success and Support Program Waiver” which will exempt you from completing orientation.

 Students are encouraged to meet with a counselor each semester.
 Counselors are available for assistance in: